Thai Bowls (Build Your Own)

 To make the bowl hearty and filling, it's important to include protein.
 This can be as simple as including quinoa (more protein than rice) and edamame like the recipe below.

-Or choose to add ground turkey, cooked chicken, pork tenderloin, ground beef, shrimp, salmon, tofu, tempeh, or chickpeas.
+Or choose to add ground turkey, cooked chicken, pork tenderloin, ground beef (like in these Korean Beef Bowls), shrimp, salmon, tofu, tempeh, or chickpeas.
 Season the protein with a touch of soy sauce and some fresh or powdered ginger and garlic.

 Pro tip: Prepare one of the Thai-inspired recipes above for dinner and then make these Thai Bowls to use up the leftovers.
 Two meals from one recipe!